 • Injuries or illnesses that occur on the drive to and from work

-However, some employees are eligible for a workers’ compensation insurance exemption — but these exemptions can also differ by state.
-Certain worker categories, however, are exempt from needing workers’ compensation across multiple states.
+Some employers are eligible for a workers’ compensation insurance exemption — but these exemptions can also differ by state.
+Specific worker categories, however, are exempt from needing workers’ compensation across multiple states.
 These include:

 • Farmers or agricultural workers